jyuill/bc-lmr-data-products/README.md

 2. Datasets are created for each major category type (beer, wine, spirits, etc), including renaming of categories and subcategories for brevity.
 4. For each category type, a dashboard tab is created with the following:
-   * a summary of the category type
-   * a bar chart of net sales $ and litre volume for the category type
-   * a bar chart of net sales $ and litre volume for each category within the category type
+   * bar charts of net sales $ for the category type by year and quarter
-   * a bar chart of net sales $ and litre volume for each subcategory within the category type
+   * bar chart showing period-over-period change % for the category type by year and quarter
-   * a bar chart of net sales $ and litre volume for each subcategory within each category
+   * additional category breakdowns, depending on the category type
 5. Reactive objects are used to apply changes based on user input from filters, including
    * annual data and quarter data in separate datasets
 6. Consistent formatting for charts is applied using themes and other settings set in 'PLOTS' section server.R.